 The top 25 places we think should be on every traveler's radar this year.More

-First-class restaurants and hotel dining rooms serve quite sophisticated cuisine—often prepared by chefs with international experience and rivaling that served in the world's best restaurants.
+First-class restaurants and hotel dining rooms serve quite sophisticated cuisine—often prepared by chefs with international experience and rivaling the dishes served in the world's best restaurants.
 Most menus include seafood: dolphin (mahimahi), kingfish, snapper, and flying fish prepared every way imaginable.
 Flying fish is so popular that it has officially become a national symbol.
 Shellfish

-What to Wear: The dress code for dinner in Barbados is conservative, casually elegant, and, on occasion, formal—a jacket and tie for gentlemen and a cocktail dress for ladies in the fanciest restaurants and hotel dining rooms, particularly during the winter holiday season.
+What to Wear: The dress code for dinner in Barbados is conservative, casually elegant, and, occasionally, formal—a jacket and tie for gentlemen and a cocktail dress for ladies in the fanciest restaurants and hotel dining rooms, particularly during the winter holiday season.
 Jeans, shorts, and T-shirts (either sleeveless or with slogans) are always frowned upon at dinner.
 Beach attire is appropriate only at the beach.